-Category Degree of Intervention Excelling Self-assessment tool and information available as resources to enable schools to drive own improvement Progressing Self-assessment required; no SIP necessary Transition Self-assessment required; used to create SIP, which must be approved by district Review The district must conduct a school needs assessment; district, (including Focus RESC and school collaborate to develop SIP; must be Schools) approved by local school board and state Turnaround Team Turnaround Districts and Turnaround Team implement aggressive turnaround interventions
+Category Degree of Intervention ★★★★ Excelling Self-assessment tool and information available as resources to enable schools to drive own improvement (unless significant gap and lack of progress for subgroup - see below) Progressing Self-assessment required; no SIP necessary (unless significant gap and lack of progress for subgroup - see below) Transition Self-assessment required; used to create SIP, which must be approved by district Review The district must conduct a school needs assessment; district, (including Focus RESC and school collaborate to develop SIP; must be Schools) approved by local school board and state Turnaround Team Turnaround Districts and Turnaround Team implement aggressive turnaround interventions

 Excelling Schools.
-With high performance for all students and subgroups, these schools are poised to drive their own continuous improvement.
+With high performance for all students and the majority of subgroups, these schools are poised to drive their own continuous improvement.
 The Performance Team will ensure that it facilitates increased performance for all schools-including these highest-performing schools-through transparent reporting that compares schools serving similar populations against each other.
 Many of these schools, though they perform well when compared to the state as a whole, have much to learn from other Excelling Schools that likely outperform them in particular areas or with particular subgroups.